scinscinscin/slex/README.md

 ## Slex - Scin's Lexing Library

 Slex allows developers to easily create lexers using regular expressions that can emit tokens.
-It currently only supports "C-like" languages where whitespace is ignored.

 ## Getting started